 Tesla drivers sometimes think that because they have the vehicle on Autopilot, there’s no chance they’ll get into an accident.
 This isn’t true.
 Accidents do happen.
-One such accident took place in California when a Tesla driver failed to prevent a fatal crash.
+One such accident took place in California when a Tesla driver failed to prevent a fatal crash, per AutoBlog.
 The car’s driving logs indicated that the driver never corrected the vehicle despite being sent warnings that they needed to take the wheel and regain control of the vehicle.

 Because there are so few Teslas on the road, and none are actually autonomous, laws about what will happen if you’re caught sleeping while driving may differ from one state (or country) to the next.
-But you can rest assured that they penalties will likely be quite stiff, and it might result in the loss of your driving privileges.
+But you can rest assured that the penalties will likely be quite stiff, and it might result in the loss of your driving privileges.

 In England, not remaining attentive while your Tesla is on Autopilot not only results in you having to appear in court.
-You’ll also get a dangerous driving ticket and losing your driver’s license for eighteen months.
+You’ll also get a dangerous driving ticket and lose your driver’s license for eighteen months.

 Don’t assume that just because the police didn’t pull you over after you fell asleep with your Tesla on Autopilot that you’re off the hook, either.
 If anyone takes a video of you sleeping and sends it to the local police or posts it on social media networks, you could very well find yourself in serious legal trouble.